Pink vote

-Pink vote (also called the lavender vote) are the votes cast by gays and lesbians, and is typically considered a voting bloc.
+Pink vote (also called the lavender vote) are the votes cast by gays and lesbians, typically considered a voting bloc.
 Most prevalent in Britain, the concept has already spread to US, where gays and lesbians are substantially more likely to vote Democratic, and Canada with many other countries like South Africa and Australia starting to acknowledge it.
 The Pink Vote is now well-established across countries in Western Europe, including Germany with gay and lesbian voters being notably more inclined to vote for social democratic parties over right-wing parties and to be far more supportive of EU integration.
 In addition, there are socio-political movements and political groups formed by LGBT people who are linked to political parties.

 United Kingdom

 According to the Office for National Statistics (ONS), 1.00% of the total population in UK is homosexual and so, 480,000 people consider themselves gay or lesbian as of 2010.

 Political parties in Britain now aim at the pink vote bank and leave no stone unturned to persuade the homosexual community to vote in their favour.

 The significance of pink vote has increased considerably with the changing times.
 Charles Kennedy of The Liberal Democrats pitched for the "pink vote" and even promised a package of ways to boost homosexual rights.

 Pink voters in the UK tend to vote for socially liberal "left wing" parties that have, at least traditionally, been more support of LGBT rights in the United Kingdom.
 In the 2017 United Kingdom general election, 51.6% of LGBT voters opted for the Labour Party (UK) while only a small minority of 12.7% voted for the Conservative Party (UK).
 LGBTQ+ British voters are more likely to vote for the left -- parties like Labour or the Greens -- regardless of their social class and even do so when they come from right-wing homes where their parents voted for the Tories.